Celestún

+On the town

 In 2000, it had a population of just under 6,000 people; however, the population swells to 10,000 during the octopus hunting season.
 It is mostly a fishing town, with a 19th-century lighthouse (as well as a more modern one) and an abandoned historic hacienda.
 Besides fishing, Celestún also produces salt, as it has done from pre-Columbian times.
 Tourism is also making up an increasing portion of the town's economy, as the community has many kilometers of sand beaches and abundant wildlife.